|Fig 1: Ltl Acorn 6210MMX and 5210A|

 The reason I've gone through this preliminary setting up procedure is because if you've followed the above exactly you will have confirmed that all the camera's basic functions are working correctly before you get more deeply involved.

-I don't intend to go through a complete setup here.
-The manual will walk you through all the menu options.
+Visit my menu settings page for a complete description of the 5210 and 6210 camera menus and how to use them.
+The paper manual will also walk you through the menu options.
 There are however, some operational issues which can arise because of incorrect menu settings so I'll go through those now.

 Manuals can be downloaded from the Camera Data Page.